MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

       * Limit is as defined in the [capacity policy](#capacity-policy).
 1. Purges
       * Global is currently fixed at one per cluster.
-      * The purge rebuild capacity is used internally to determine the number of concurrent rebuild operations during purge commands (purge commands will not be blocked/throttled due to this, but will work faster/slower depending on the purge rebuild capacity).
+      * The purge rebuild capacity is used internally to determine the number of concurrent rebuild operations during purge commands.
+Purge commands will not be blocked/throttled due to this process, but will work faster or slower depending on the purge rebuild capacity.
 1. Exports
       * Limit is as defined in the [capacity policy](#capacity-policy).

-When the cluster detects that some operation has exceeded the allowed concurrent operation, it will respond with a 429 ("Throttled") HTTP code.
+When the cluster detects that an operation has exceeded the allowed concurrent operation, it will respond with a 429 ("Throttled") HTTP code.
-In such cases, the client should retry the operation after some backoff.
+Retry the operation after some backoff.